agustinjaume/Pystol-client-in-docker/README.md

 ## Client fot Pystol in Docker

+This stack of tools allows us to carry out the following tests on our group of applications and high availability configurations of components

 <img src="./images/logo_readme.svg" alt="Kitten" title="A cute kitten" width="20%" height="20%" />

 This run will create a container called pystol-client with the latest version of Pystol.